 Select items to indicate features found along the trail.

 Prams & Strollers

 Goldfields & Mining

-Ngiyampaa walking track is a 4km, grade 4 Circuit hike located in the Mount Grenfell Historic Site, NSW.
+Ngiyampaa walking track is a 4km, grade 4 circuit hike, located in the Mount Grenfell Historic Site, New South Wales.
 The hike should take approximately 1.5hrs to complete.